 What is ESPR?

-The European Summer Program on Rationality (ESPR) is an immersive summer workshop for mathematically talented students from around the globe with a desire to understand our world (16-19 years old as of August 17, 2017).
+The European Summer Program on Rationality (ESPR) is an immersive summer workshop for mathematically talented students with a desire to understand themselves and the world.

 We're looking for participants who are 16-19 years old as of August 2019.

 Past participants include International Math Olympiad gold medalists, web entrepreneurs, and student researchers.
 ESPR orginated as EuroSPARC, which was modeled after its American equivalent, SPARC.

 The curriculum covers a wide range of topics, from game theory, cryptography, and mathematical logic, to AI safety, styles of communication, and cognitive science.
 The goal of the program is to help students hone rigorous, quantitative skills as they acquire a toolbox of useful concepts and practical techniques applicable in all walks of life.

 The learning opportunities are supplemented with talks by intellectuals from a variety of cutting-edge fields; past speakers have included renowned theoretical scientist Scott Aaronson and existential risk researcher Shahar Avin.

 ESPR's tuition, room, and board are free for all admitted students due to a generous grant from the Open Philanthropy Project.
 Need-based travel scholarships are also available.

 Applications for ESPR 2019 are closed, but we are considering running a winter version of the program and we will run another ESPR at 2020.
 If you are interested in getting announcements about future programs, subscribe for updates.